 Q: What is the fee to adopt from your rescue?

-A: Our adoption fees range from $150 to $1500 generally most are in the $550 range.
+A: Our adoption fees start at $150 and up, most are in the $550 range.
 Puppy adoption fees help to pay for our vet bills and operation expenses.
 Yes, the vets charge us and vet care is not cheap.
 We also help senior dogs.
 They are vetted and given to senior humans.
 The older dogs are the ones who truly need help and are rarely adopted.
 Please consider an adult or senior if you can not afford a puppy.
 Our adoption fees are less than half of what the pet stores charge and the fee for a puppy goes back into helping other dogs in need.
 There are also other costs involved with helping breeder and pet store puppies.
 We pay a transport fee for EACH puppy that we take from the stores.
 A trip to rescue 40 to 60 dogs from the mid west can easily cost over $1000.00 in gas and required health certificates.
 This does not include vetting, grooming and care expenses while they are in rescue.
 I receive very few donations and rely on higher adoption fees for puppies to keep our doors open.